English nouns: Adjectives

 Color terms also exhibit features of both nouns and adjectives.
-In many cases, the category of these terms can be clearly identified.
-For example, color terms used as subjects (blue represents hope) or complements (my favorite color is blue) appear to be typical nouns while color terms occurring attributively (the blue light) appear to be typical adjectives.
+Often, the category of these terms can be clearly identified.
+For example, color terms used as subjects (blue represents hope) or complements (my favorite color is pink) appear to be typical nouns while color terms occurring attributively (the blue light) appear to be typical adjectives.
 Similarly, color terms marked as plural (the blues in his paintings) appear to be nouns while those marked as comparative (bluer) or superlative (bluest) appear to be adjectives.
-However, James D. McCawley notes a case in which color terms appear to have features of nouns and adjectives at the same time: a deep blue necktie.
-In this case, the modifier of blue is an adjective (deep) rather than an adverb (deeply), which suggests that the color term is a noun.
-However, its function appears to be the same as the blue in the blue light, which is an adjective.
+However, James D. McCawley notes an example of a color term appearing to have features of both nouns and adjectives: a deep blue necktie.
+Here, the modifier of blue is an adjective (deep) rather than an adverb (deeply), which suggests that the color term is a noun.
+However, its function appears to be the same as the adjective blue in the blue light.
 Bas Aarts notes that this apparent dual categorization can be avoided by treating phrases like deep blue as adjective-adjective compounds.

 Phrases like the lucky in the lucky don't need to diet also present challenges.
 Words like lucky in this case have features typical of a noun; specifically, they appear to head phrases that (1) contain determinatives and (2) have the prototypical functions of noun phrases (such as subject, in this example).
 However, these words also have features of adjectives.
 For instance, they can be modified by very (the very lucky don't need to diet) and combine with morphemes that can typically attach only to adjectives, such as un- (the unlucky must diet).
 Complicating matters further, they can take as pre-head modifiers either adjectives (the ostentatious rich) or adverbs (the completely innocent).
 Aarts argues that phrases like these are best analyzed as noun phrases with an empty element functioning as the head, yielding an analysis like this: [NP the [AP completelyAdv innocentAdj] ∅N].
-The Cambridge Grammar of the English Language offers a similar analysis, calling words like lucky and innocent in these cases "fused modifier-heads".
+The Cambridge Grammar of the English Language offers a similar analysis, calling words like lucky and innocent as used here "fused modifier-heads".
 In other words, they treat these words as adjectives that have fused with an unexpressed head.